larrygamboa/project2/README.md

 </div>

 # Student Portal -Web Development App
-A Student Portal made using PHP with MySQL.
+A Student Portal made using Node,Express,MySQL,Sequelize ORM.
 * To make the life of a student a bit more easy, we made 'Student Portal', a simple yet useful app to help the student push their limit a bit more further.
 * With the Student Portal , our goal is to help you find and learn the information and ensure a smooth, seamless experience along the way.
 That’s why we’ve established the Student Portal.
 Here, you can view your progress and register for your classes online.